astronomer/docs/astro/trial.md

 If you need additional time to evaluate Astro, or you need to copy your configuration for future use, you can:

-- [Add a payment method](manage-billing#update-billing-details) to continue on the [pay-as-you-go Developer tier](https://astronomer.io/pricing/).
+- [Add a payment method](manage-billing#update-billing-details) to maintain your deployment on our Developer tier.
+[View pay-as-you-go pricing.](https://astronomer.io/pricing/)
 - Contact [sales](https://astronomer.io/contact/) to request a trial extension.
 - Run `astro deployment inspect` with the Astro CLI to save your existing Deployment configuration as a JSON or YAML file.
 See [Astro CLI command reference](cli/astro-deployment-inspect.md).
-- Open the Astro UI and [schedule office hours](office-hours.md) with an Astronomer engineer.